rzeldent/esp32-flightradar24-ttgo/README.md

 ## Case / Enclosure
 Please take a look at the STL file to create a case for the flightradar to host the TTGO Display and a battery.
 Files can be found at [Thingverse](https://www.thingiverse.com/thing:5412296/files).
 Thanks to Erwin Reid for creating the models.

+## Suggestions
+Suggestions especially to faulty logo's, airlines etc are welcome.
+Please make a PR and after verification, this will be added to the main version.

 ## Credits
 Thanks to [FlightRadar24.com](https://www.flightradar24.com/) to be able to hook into their API.